zimmerrol/rcp_spatio_temporal/readme.md

 # Bachelor Thesis of Roland Zimmermann

 This repository contains the entire source code, the numerical results, generated images and illustrations as well as the .tex documents used writing the bachlor's thesis, written by Roland Zimmermann at the Max-Planck-Institute for Dynamics and Self-Organization in the group of Prof. Dr. U. Parlitz and the Georg-August-Universität Göttingen.
+The thesis deals with the problems of prediction spatio-temporal (chaotic) dynamics using Reservoir Computing (Echo State Networks).

 ## evaluation
 This folder contains python scripts to generate the images which are presented in the final thesis.